Pravin-Jalodiya/Chat_Engine/README.md

 ## Features

-1. Supports multiple indexes, with each index corresponding to a single text file.
+- Supports multiple indexes, with each index corresponding to a single text file.

-2. User-friendly chat-like interface for interacting with each index.
+- User-friendly chat-like interface for interacting with each index.

+## Sample questions

+#### For Engine corresponding to CHAPTER I
+- What is the conclusion of this chapter?
+#### For Engine corresponding to CHAPTER III
+- How does the Romanes describes the passage from the generic image to the concept?
+#### For Engine corresponding to CHAPTER V
+- What is the main focus of the passage "Section III.
+The Concept of Time"?